Killing of Ruth Williams: Killing

-In the morning of 28 March 2020, the couple had been arguing while lying in bed at home.
-According to Anthony Williams' police interviews, his wife told him to "just get over" and in his own words he "snapped" and started strangling her.
+On the morning of 28 March 2020, the couple had been arguing while lying in bed at home.
+According to Anthony Williams' police interviews, his wife told him to "just get over it" and in his own words he "snapped" and started strangling her.
 She broke free from his grip and fled downstairs to retrieve the house keys, where he caught up and killed his wife on the porch.
 A few minutes later at 6:50, he alerted his neighbours, who then called the police.
 Ruth Williams was brought to Royal Gwent Hospital in Newport, where she was pronounced dead.
 The strangulation had fractured three of her neck vertebrae.

 Trial

 While Anthony Williams pleaded guilty to manslaughter on the grounds of diminished responsibility, he was tried for murder at Swansea Crown Court.
 One psychologist, Dr Alison Witts, argued that his faculties were impaired due to depression, sleep deprivation, and anxiety, that was worsened by the pandemic and lockdown.
 Dr Damian Gamble, another psychologist, said that the defendant had no history of mental illness.

 Anthony Williams was found not guilty of murder in a unanimous verdict.
 The starting point for a manslaughter sentence is between one and seven years, rising to life imprisonment at maximum.
 Due to the sustained nature of the attack, he would have faced seven-and-a-half years, but this was reduced to five due to his guilty plea.
 At sentencing, he was told he would likely serve half of this sentence in prison.